Saw chain: Full chisel saw chains

 The full chisel chain has square-cornered teeth, splitting wood fibers easily in the cut for fast, efficient cutting in clean softwood.
 Chisel chains have a high kick-back risk due to missing safety chain elements and are more sensitive against dirt.
 These chains are available for semi-pro (also called pro-sumer) and professional saws.

 Semi-chisel saw chains

 The semi-chisel chain has teeth with rounded corners formed by a radius between the top and side plates.
 While slower than full chisel in softwood, it retains an acceptable cutting sharpness longer, making it the preferred choice for dirtier wood, hard or dry wood, frozen wood or stump work, all of which would rapidly degrade full chisel chain.
-They are similar to semi-chisel design but have a small 45 degree chamfer between the plates rather than a radius.
-Performance is similar to good semi-chisel.
+They are similar to the full chisel design but have a small 45 degree chamfer between the plates rather than a radius.
+Performance is similar to full chisel.
 Semi chisel chains have a lower kick-back risk.
 These chains are available for consumer, semi-pro and professional saws.